nani-pardi/spotify-predictive-model/README.md

-## Basic repo setup for final project

-Describe project and general structure of repo ...
 Here you will find three folder: data, results, and R scripts.

 Data holds the original csv, from where the data was extracted.
 Additionally it holds the data from the inital_validation_split, as well as the folds.